Landscape Feature: Ahuriri Lagoon (Repo/Wetland)

 The regenerating bush at Halswell Quarry, along the Huritini, Halswell, river and planting within the school grounds contributes to bringing native birds like kōparapara/bellbirds, tauhou/silvereyes and pīwaiwaka/fantails down to the houses and areas around the school.
 There is potential that tūī and kererū can also be attracted down to the School/ community over time with the provision of the right food species.

-The Ōrongomai studio has a special relationship with:
+The Ōrongomai team has a special relationship with:

 Landscape Feature: Cass Peak/Kennedys Bush (Ngāhere/Forest)